aptivate/inaspmaterials/src/presentations/Unit_1_Why_Network_Management/Presentation.rst

   those that require up to date and a wide range of information resources e.g. teaching and research.

-Skilled staff leaving the university makes life very difficult for them - do everything possible to reduce/avoid it!
+Skilled staff leaving the university makes life very difficult for them.
+Do everything possible to reduce/avoid it!